 This is #1 because before you can solidify your brand, we need to have a clear definition of who you serve.
 How else will you know how to present yourself to your target audience?

-Download this free worksheet.
+Download the worksheet at the bottom of this post.
 I recommend you fill it out electronically versus printing it out so you can easily edit it.
 Just save it to your computer and type right into the boxes.
 Start by filling in section one:

 With those questions answered, you’ll have a better idea of who you are speaking to.

 Go back to your blog elements.
 Is your content consistent with your audience?
 Is the design consistent with your content?